sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - I will fo unit testing tiday
 * Blocker - No

+#### Mangesh
+* What I did yesterday -  Performed integration of levels
+* What I will do today - Will do testing
+* Blocker - No

 # Day 15 - 21th April

 #### Sricheta
 * What I did yesterday -  I did unit testing
 * What I will do today - I will do deployment
 * Blocker - No

+#### Mangesh
+* What I did yesterday -  Performed level testing
+* What I will do today - Designed maps for level 3
+* Blocker - No issues

 # Day 16 - 22nd April